moovida/simplify_dart/README.md

-simplify_dart is a drat port of the Simplify.js JavaScript polyline simplification library by Vladimir Agafonkin.
+simplify_dart is a dart port of the Simplify.js JavaScript polyline simplification library by Vladimir Agafonkin.

 See: https://github.com/mourner/simplify-js